MacJediWizard/escrow-buddy-enhanced/README.md

 ## Contribution

 Contributions are welcome!
-To contribute, [create a fork](https://github.com/macadmins/escrow-buddy/fork) of this repository, commit and push changes to a branch of your fork, and then submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+To contribute, [create a fork](https://github.com/MacJediWizard/escrow-buddy-enhanced/fork) of this repository, commit and push changes to a branch of your fork, and then submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 Your changes will be reviewed by a project maintainer.

-Contributions don't have to be code; we appreciate any help maintaining our [wiki](https://github.com/macadmins/escrow-buddy/wiki) or answering [issues](https://github.com/macadmins/escrow-buddy/issues).
+Contributions don't have to be code; we appreciate any help maintaining our documentation or answering [issues](https://github.com/MacJediWizard/escrow-buddy-enhanced/issues).

-Also, if you've successfully deployed Escrow Buddy at your organization, please consider submitting [our brief survey](https://forms.gle/cRY3t2cRwZMQtGbb8) for measuring the project's community impact.
+Also, if you've successfully deployed Escrow Buddy Enhanced at your organization, your feedback is welcome!

 ---

 ## Credits

-Escrow Buddy was created by the **Netflix Client Systems Engineering** team.
+Original Escrow Buddy was created by the **Netflix Client Systems Engineering** team.
+This enhanced version adds enterprise features while maintaining full compatibility.

 The [Crypt](https://github.com/grahamgilbert/crypt) project was a major inspiration in the creation of this tool — huge thanks to Graham, Wes, and the Crypt team!
 Jeremy Baker and Tom Burgin's 2015 PSU MacAdmins [session](https://www.youtube.com/watch?v=tcmql5byA_I) on authorization plugins was also a valuable resource.

-Escrow Buddy is licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Escrow Buddy Enhanced is licensed under the [Apache License, version 2.0](https://www.apache.org/licenses/LICENSE-2.0).